 Beginning in early 2016, many organizations began working together to gain support for a United Nations designated International Year of Rangelands and Pastoralists (IYRP).
-This has involved discussions with people around the world via email and face-to-face meetings.
+This led to the formalization of an IYRP Steering Committee that has spearheaded this effort by actively engaging with colleagues and interested parties around the world.
+The Steering Committee has coordinated numerous meetings and events, and has worked with members to gain the support of their respective governments for the IYRP.
 One important event brought particular attention to this effort.
 The United Nations Environment Assembly conference held in Nairobi in May of 2016 (UNEA-2) included a Side Event on “Sustainable Pastoralism and the Responsible Consumption of Livestock”.
 The outcome of UNEA-2 was a successful resolution “Combating desertification, land degradation, and drought and promoting sustainable pastoralism and rangelands”.
 While this resolution did not include a provision for an International Year, it did include language calling upon organizations around the world to “contribute to raising the awareness of sustainable pastoralism and rangelands.”
-It also called for a worldwide gap analysis related to rangelands issues.
-Discussions were also held at the July 2016 International Rangeland Congress in Saskatoon and with key officials in Washington D.C. in August.
-In addition, on 14 December, a Side Event was held at the 2016 Convention on Biological Diversity Conference of Parties (COP 13) titled: World's Grasslands and Rangelands at Risk: the role of pastoralists and livestock to conserve global biodiversity (see below "Cancun Statement").
-On January 31, 2017, a workshop focusing on plans for the IYRP will be held during the Society for Range Management conference in St. George, Utah, USA.
-For more information about the workshop, contact Jim O'Rourke (firstname.lastname@example.org).
+It also called for a worldwide gap analysis related to rangelands issues which was recently completed (links below).
+Most recently, the Mongolian Government presented a request for an IYRP designation at an open session of the October 2018 COAG meeting in Rome, and it was formally supported by Ethiopia.
+Now Mongolia is leading the effort to submit a formal resolution to be presented at the 2020 COAG Meeting.
+In addition, a special "Ministerial Breakfast" event was held on 12 March 2019 at UNEA-4.
+Please contact Jim O'Rourke (firstname.lastname@example.org) for more information.

 Global Landscapes Forum: Drylands and Rangelands Session (Video; September 2019)